sh-oo-bi/randnum/README.md

 ```sh
 cargo run
 ```
-open your browser and type the following link in your address bar http://172.0.0.1:1337/randnum
+<p>open your browser and type the following link in your address bar</p>
+http://172.0.0.1:1337/randnum